Integer overflow: Inconsistent behavior

 The behavior on occurrence of overflow may not be consistent in all circumstances.
-For example, in the language Rust, while functionality is provided to give users choice and control, the behavior for basic use of mathematic operators is naturally fixed; however, this fixed behavior differs between a program built in 'debug' mode and one built in 'release' mode.
-In C, unsigned integer overflow is defined to wrap around, while signed integer overflow causes undefined behavior.
+For example, the Rust programming language allows the programmer to specify particular overflow behavior, but the default arithmetic operators differ depending on the build mode: overflow is trapped in 'debug' mode, but silently wraps modulo 2^{W} in 'release' mode.
+In C, unsigned integer overflow is defined to wrap around, while signed integer overflow is undefined behavior.